 Parents/guardians are expected to provide transportation for students enrolled in elementary and middle fundamental schools (except Thurgood Marshall).
 Students should not arrive more than 30 minutes before school opens and must arrive prior to the opening of school.
-At the end of the student day, students must be picked up by parents/guardians or a designee no later than 30 minutes after dismissal.
+At the end of the student day, students must be picked up by parents/guardians or a designee no later than 2:50 each day.
 Failure to do so will result in disciplinary consequences/tardy notice.
 Parents/guardians will be notified after failure to comply.
 Six tardies in a grading period will result in a referral to IAC.
 Repeat offenders will be referred to the Intervention and Appeal Committee for possible removal from the school.
 (A Tardy Notification Letter is sent to families after 4 tardies in a grading period).

-School Hours and Dismissal: Parents/guardians are reminded that there are no staff members on duty prior to 7:45 a.m., 30 minutes before school begins or more than 30 minutes after school ends, 2.55 p.m.
+School Hours and Dismissal: Parents/guardians are reminded that there are no staff members on duty prior to 7:45 a.m., 30 minutes before school begins, or after 2:50 p.m.
 Students may not arrive prior to 7:45 a.m. unless enrolled in R' Club.

 ARRIVAL: All students may begin arriving on campus at 7:45 a.m.
-All students should arrive to their assigned gate.
-If having breakfast, they will visit a breakfast cart near their arrival gate and report to the covered court for breakfast.
+All students should arrive at their assigned gate.
+Students may only exit cars on the passenger side.
+Adults must stay in their car during arrival.
+If having breakfast, they will visit a breakfast cart near their arrival gate.
 Students may enter their classrooms at 8:05 a.m.
 The tardy bell will ring at 8:15 a.m.